WoodHolz/notes/README.md

 # notes
-just some notes, u can see these in my blogs.
+just some notes, u can see the useful one on my blog.